avet/InsecureProgramming/Python/README.md

 We suggest to run those code snippets (if you really need to do so) in the following way:

 python -OOBRstt script_name.py

+## Best Practices for security review
+In the Python-source-code-review-Best-practices.pdf file you can find our best practices for reviewing Python code for security related defects.